From A Wiki of Ice and Fire

 - See also this collection of images.

 Margaery has thick, softly curling brown hair, large brown eyes, unblemished skin and a slender yet shapely figure.
 Sansa Stark and Cersei Lannister note the similarities in appearance to her brother Loras.
 Margaery is considered pretty by Jaime.
-Sansa Stark states that when she smiles, she looks very like her brother Loras.
 While observing her Cersei admits to herself that Margaery is pretty enough but thinks most of that is youth.
 Cersei thinks that only a fool would ever claim Margaery was more beautiful than her.
 She is an intelligent, shrewd and political savvy young woman, very much the protégé of her cunning grandmother, Lady Olenna Redwyne.
 She is sixteen years old.

 Renly Baratheon takes Eddard Stark aside to show him an exquisite rose gold locket.
 Inside is a picture of a lovely young girl with doe's eyes and a cascade of soft brown hair painted in the vivid Myrish style.
 Renly is anxious to know if the picture reminds Ned of anyone.
 When Ned has no answer but a shrug Renly seems disappointed.
-Renly confesses that the maid is Ser Loras Tyrell's sister, Margaery Tyrell, and that there are those who say she looks like Lyanna; Ned insists she looks nothing like his late sister.
+Renly confesses that the maid is Ser Loras Tyrell's sister, Margaery Tyrell, and that there are those who say she looks like Lyanna.
+Ned is bemused and tells Renly that she does not look like Lyanna.
 Ned believes this is ironic, that perhaps Renly, a young Robert look-a-like, believes he has fallen in love with a Lyanna look-a-like.
 Instead, it seems to be part of a Tyrell plot to get rid of Queen Cersei Lannister and put Robert in Margaery's path.
 Later during the tourney of the Hand, in the king's pavilion, Robert mentions to Ned that Renly has been telling him about the sister of Loras Tyrell who is a maid of fourteen, lovely as a dawn.

 A Clash of Kings